Shawn Chacón: Houston Astros

 On February 20, 2008, Chacón signed a one-year deal with the Houston Astros worth $2 million.
 On May 16, Chacón set a major league record by recording 9 consecutive no-decisions to begin a season.

 On June 25, 2008, the Astros announced that Chacón was suspended indefinitely for insubordination after a physical altercation with Astros General Manager Ed Wade.
 The incident began after Chacón repeatedly refused to leave the team dining room to speak with Wade in his office.
 Chacón claimed that Wade raised his voice and verbally attacked him, telling him to "look in the mirror", though Wade has denied raising his voice or verbally attacking Chacón.
 In a fit of rage Chacón grabbed the much smaller Wade by the neck and threw him to the ground.
 When Wade tried to get up Chacón repeatedly knocked him back down before other players could intervene to stop the assault.
 On whether he regretted the incident Chacón stated "If there's any regret, I just wish they had just let me alone".
 Wade was not injured by the assault.
 The next day, Chacón was placed on waivers by the Astros and after clearing waivers, his contract was terminated with cause, meaning that Chacón forfeited $983,607 in salary (this move was appealed by the MLB Players' Association, but the termination with cause was upheld by an arbitrator in August 2010).
 Chacón did not pitch again in 2008.

 Newark Bears/Oakland Athletics

 On May 1, 2009, Chacón signed a one-year deal with the Newark Bears of the Atlantic League and started seven games, pitching to a 4.29 ERA with a 3–3 record.
 His performance with the Bears earned him a minor league contract with the Oakland Athletics organization on June 18, 2009.
-Pitching for AAA Sacramento, went 8–4 in 14 appearances (12 starts) with an ERA of 6.29.
+Pitching for the Triple-A Sacramento River Cats, went 8–4 in 14 appearances (12 starts) with an ERA of 6.29.

+Coaching career

+Chacón joined the Trenton Thunder of the MLB Draft League as their pitching in 2022 and stayed in that position until being promoted to the manager of the Thunder in 2025.